karyeet/Necesse-Server-Docker/README.md

 # necesse-docker

+ ## Features:
- amd64, arm64/aarch64 support for the necesse server in a container
+ - amd64, arm64/aarch64 support for the necesse server
+ - Gracefully shutdown necesse server and save when container is stopped
+ - Send commands to the server
+ - Get logs from the server
+ - Multiple ways to set the config

 Multiarch image: [karyeet/necesse-server-docker:main](https://hub.docker.com/repository/docker/karyeet/necesse-server-docker/general)

-Environment variables can be set in the docker-compose.yml file.
-ENV variables in the compose file take precedent.
-If you remove the variable from the compose file, you may edit it from the server.cfg.

-## WARNING:
-### This image is experimental.
-The image will now save and gracefully exit on docker stop and should be safe for use.
-However, it has not been thourougly tested.

-## Saving
-The server will save to ./saves

-## Importing worlds
-You can import a world by putting the .zip in ./saves.

-I recommend making a backup of your world outside of that directory.

 ## Install